 - Also, when the company is in its initial phase of business, there are chances of incurring net operating losses because it generally takes some years to set up the business properly and earn profits.

 - Some other causes may also contribute to it, including Natural Calamities, Damages to Property, theft, etc.

 Sometimes the company makes Losses in a year.
 So to provide tax relief to the taxpayer, these losses can be carried forward to subsequent years.
 The profit of the following years reduces and reduces the future tax liability of the taxpayer.

 The main advantage of the Net operating Losses is that they can be carried forward to the next year and recorded as deferred tax assets on the company’s balance sheet.
-This helps the company to reduce its future tax liability by offsetting the losses from the taxable income of subsequent years.
-This asset account can be reduced yearly by the amount not exceeding eighty percent of the taxable income in the next year.
-This process goes on until the balance of the asset account is exhausted.
+This also helps the company to reduce its future tax liability by offsetting the losses from the taxable income of subsequent years.
+This asset account can be reduced yearly by not exceeding eighty percent of the taxable income in the next year.
+This process goes on until the balance of the asset account exhausts.

 NOL helps the company to reduce its future taxable income.
 Thus, it is a valuable asset.
 Some companies acquire companies having substantial NOL for availing of tax benefits.
 Still, there are some restrictions that the IRS imposes if a company with net operating losses transfers its 50% ownership to another company, so in that case, only some part of NOL can be used by the acquiring company in each coincident year.

 Thus, it provides a tax benefit to the company in the form of a reduction of tax liability in the subsequent year.
 These losses are carried forward for indefinite years, but 80% of the taxable income in the following years is useful to reduce the taxable income of the subsequent year.
 Finally, it results in a reduction of the future tax liability of the company.